 Very rarely, Paget disease may progress to bone cancer.

-Your health care provider will ask about your medical history and give you a complete physical examination.
-He or she may also recommend certain tests.
-Those tests may include:
+Your healthcare provider will review your medical history and do a physical exam.
+Other tests may include:

-Your health care provider will determine your treatment based on:
+Your healthcare provider will figure out the best treatment based on:

 Treatment may include: